 The faculty of the SON follows an infectious disease policy congruent with best practices in health care organizations.
 This commitment includes a moral obligation to provide compassionate humane care and equal treatment to all persons.
-The SON also recognizes an obligation to impart accurate and current information regarding the modes of transmission of infectious diseases, and protective measures for infection control, in order to protect clients, students, and faculty from the further spread of infectious diseases.
+The SON also recognizes an obligation to impart accurate and current information regarding the modes of transmission of infectious diseases, and protective measures for infectious diseases.
 An infectious disease is defined as any disease that can be transmitted from one human being to another by direct contact with blood or other body fluids.
 Students will be asked to sign a School of Nursing Affirmation and Acknowledgment of Risk agreement prior to the start of the first direct patient care practicum experience.